security-alliance/seal-911/DATA_RETENTION_POLICY.md

 ## Your Concerns and Requests

 As security professionals, we value your privacy above all.
-If you have any questions or specific requests, please let us know, and we will do our best to address your concerns. **Privacy is not a meme at SEAL 911; it is one of our core principles!**
+If you have any questions or specific requests, please let us know via the [SEAL 911 Telegram bot](https://t.me/seal_911_bot), and we will do our best to address your concerns. **Privacy is not a meme at SEAL 911; it is one of our core principles!**

 ---